-On 7th May 1942 his Wellington was one of 121 bombers dispatched on a raid to Stuttgart.
-His aircraft was hit by anti-aircraft fire and all 6 crew members bailed out.
+On 6th May 1942 he was the pilot of Vickers Wellington Mk III 395` K-OK which took of from RAF Marham at 2141, one of 121 bombers dispatched on a raid to Stuttgart.
+His aircraft was hit by anti-aircraft fire and all 6 crew members successfully bailed out.
 Sadly Flight Lieutenant Sword and Flight Sergeant Harold Batty, the Observer, both fell to their deaths due to insecure parachute webbing.
 He was originally buried at Alzey in Germany but re-interred in 1948.

 MEN WHO SERVED IN THE FIRST WORLD WAR